-A dentist open on Saturday can give you osseous surgery alternatives, although the osseous flap surgery may be your best option if gum disease is at an advanced stage.
-Osseous surgery recovery is relatively painless when you rely on one of the best dentists in the Yonkers who performs osseous bone surgery even as a dentist open on Saturday if that’s what you need to get and stay healthy.
+A dentist who opens on Saturday can give you osseous surgery alternatives, although the osseous flap surgery may be your best option if gum disease is at an advanced stage.
+Osseous surgery recovery is relatively painless when you rely on our dental experts who perform osseous bone surgery if that’s what you need to get and stay healthy.

 Your gum tissue and bones should fit around each tooth like a glove.
 If you have periodontal disease, your supporting tissue and your bones can be damaged or destroyed.
 This causes pocket-like spaces to form around your teeth.

-Your Saturday dentist usually recommends osseous surgery if you have pockets that are too deep to clean properly with a toothbrush.
-If left untreated, the pockets that have formed around your tooth become deeper and can lead to serious consequences ranging from tooth loss to bone grafts.
+Your Saturday dentist usually recommends osseous surgery if you have pockets too deep to clean properly with a toothbrush.
+If left untreated, the pockets that have formed around your tooth become deeper and can lead to severe consequences ranging from tooth loss to bone grafts.